-- The economic challenges of executing an ambitious long-term space exploration programme make it nearly impossible for nations to “go it alone”.
+- The economic challenges of executing an ambitious long-term space exploration program make it nearly impossible for nations to “go it alone”.

 - Achieving balance between space-faring and non-space-faring developing countries, and public and private space-faring organizations, will help avoid future conflicts as new nations and entities join the space club.